strimzi/proposals/057-marking-zk-kraft-clusters.md

 * `disabled` (or missing): identifies a ZooKeeper-based cluster.
 * `enabled`: identifies a KRaft-based cluster.

-This way, during the reconciliation, the operator is able to detect a ZooKeeper-based cluster avoiding the warning, as described in the "Current" section, but allowing the user to operate it.
+This way, during the reconciliation, the operator is able to "detect" a ZooKeeper-based cluster avoiding the warning and allowing the user to operate it.
 On the KRaft side, the annotation would be needed to have the operator reconciling the corresponding `Kafka` custom resource.
 Without the annotation, but the `UseKRaft` feature gate enabled, the operator would try to handle it as a ZooKeeper-based one.
+This could drive to unexpected behaviors so the expectation is that when upgrading to Strimzi 0.38.0 having this proposal implemented, there are no KRaft-based clusters already deployed.
+Only ZooKeeper-based clusters are expected and newly created KRaft-based clusters having the `strimzi.io/kraft: enabled`.
-This approach is actually the same as for the node pools: enabling the `KafkaNodePools` feature gate on the operator is not enough and the user needs to apply the `strimzi.io/node-pools: enabled` annotation on the `Kafka` custom resource using node pools for brokers (and controllers, if KRaft enabled as well).
+This approach is actually the same as for the node pools: enabling the `KafkaNodePools` feature gate on the operator is not enough and the user needs to apply the `strimzi.io/node-pools: enabled` annotation on the `Kafka` custom resource using node pools for brokers (and controllers, if KRaft is enabled as well).

-The same annotation could be even used in the proposal [PR#90](https://github.com/strimzi/proposals/pull/90) for handling the ZooKeeper to KRaft migration steps.
+As a non-goal of this proposal, the same annotation could be even used for handling the ZooKeeper to KRaft migration steps as described in the proposal [PR#90](https://github.com/strimzi/proposals/pull/90).

 ## Affected/not affected projects